PureDevLabs/youtube-trusted-session/README.md

 sudo apt install chromium-browser
 ```

-On Ubuntu open index.js and change in Line 26 `executablePath: "/usr/bin/chromium",` to `executablePath: "/usr/bin/chromium-browser",`
+On Ubuntu, open index.js and change in Line 26 `executablePath: "/usr/bin/chromium",` to `executablePath: "/usr/bin/chromium-browser",`

 ---

-Download the Release zip file, upload it to your Server into `/home` directory and extract it.
+Download the Release zip file, upload it to the `/home` directory on your server, and extract it.

 To install dependencies: